jbcodeforce/flink-studies/flink-sql-demo/basic-sql/README.md

-# Flink SQL some basic example
+# Flink SQL some basic examples

 Start the docker-compose in root folder of this project.